 First reconstitute the solution as directed.
 Therapy may be initiated by administering the methylprednisolone sodium succinate solution intravenously over a period of at least 5 minutes (e.g. doses up to and including 250 mg) to at least 30 minutes (e.g. doses exceeding 250 mg).
 Subsequent doses may be withdrawn and administered similarly.
 If desired, the medication may be administered in dilute solutions by admixing the reconstituted product with dextrose 5% in water, normal saline, dextrose 5% in 0,45% or 0,9% sodium chloride.
-For in-use shelf life and storage conditions, see section 6.3.
+The resulting solutions are physically and chemically stable for 48 hours.